mantidproject/mantid/dev-docs/source/MVPTutorial/MultipleViews.rst

             self.setLayout(grid)

-The important thing to note here is that when the PlotView and View are created the parent is set to be the MasterView.
+The important thing to note here is that when the PlotView and View are created the parent is set to be the MainView.

-The main only needs to import the master_view:
+The main only needs to import the main_view:

 .. code-block:: python